Ford GT40: Ford GT

 A second-generation Ford GT was unveiled at the 2015 North American International Auto Show.
-It features a 3.5L twin-turbocharged V6 engine, carbonfibre monocoque and body panels, pushrod suspension and active aerodynamics.
+It features a 3.5L twin-turbocharged V6 engine, carbon fiber monocoque and body panels, pushrod suspension and active aerodynamics.
 It entered the 2016 season of the FIA World Endurance Championship and the United SportsCar Championship, and a street-legal second-generation production version started being sold at Ford dealerships in 2017.

 In media

 The British television series The Avengers of the 1960s featured a Mk.1 painted silver in the 1965 episode From Venus with Love, used by the villains as a mobile, high-powered laser platform.

 The 2019 movie Ford v Ferrari is about the GT40's development and victory at the 1966 24 Hours of Le Mans.